lumeland/lume.land/plugins/search.md

 ## Search files

 The function `files()` allows to search any file that will be copied to the `dest` folder and returns its URL.
-It accepts an regular expression or a string with a glob expression.
+It accepts a regular expression or a string with a glob expression.
 For example, to search all CSS files:

 ```vento